Faraud-B/Unity/Small Multiplayer Game/README.md

 # Small Multiplayer Game

-Creation of a small 2D mutlplayer game using Unity.
+Small 2D mutlplayer game using Unity.

 The goal was to create a small project to test the functionnalities of Mirror, the networking solution of Unity.
 The two players who appear on the videos below are located hundreds of kilometers from each other